Lucretia/ada-overlay/README.md

 **WARNING:** This repository can be used to get the system compiler built with Ada support.
 You will need to use the ```gprbuild``` within the ```ada-bootstrap``` directory, place this last in the PATH.

+**WARNING:** There are numerous issues with this overlay, especially the new packages I just added.
+The dependencies are a mess.
+Having to uninstall packages before changing the versions.
+For some reason ```gprbuild``` not finding ```libgnarl.so```, wtaf?
+The -R flag, which seems to be required, but may be causing issues.
+If anyone can help, I'd appreciate the help.

 This overlay contains a modified set of packages and toolchain.eclass to enable Ada based on a USE flag.
 The gnat bootstrap compilers are currently hosted on dropbox and should eventually be moved to distfiles.